NordVPN vs ExpressVPN comparison in 2025

 Usability level | Easy to set up | Easy to set up |

 Although you can manually configure NordVPN to work with the most popular router brands, it's still not as convenient as ExpressVPN’s router applet, which you can download and install on supported routers immediately.
-Finally, the difference in simultaneous connections is not so important, especially when you can remove the limit by installing the VPN on a router.
+Finally, the difference in simultaneous connections is not so significant, especially when you can remove the limit by installing the VPN on a router.

 Neither provider has a GUI for Linux.
 I can recommend Surfshark if you want a Linux VPN with a GUI.
 Without a graphical user interface, you control everything using the command line instead.
 Moreover, NordVPN's Linux app is open source.
 In the future, I’d like both providers to develop a GUI for better usability.

-Android and iOS clients look pretty much the same on both NordVPN and ExpressVPN and are also quite similar to their desktop counterparts.
-However, there are some features not available on Windows and Mac.
+Android and iOS clients look pretty much the same on NordVPN and ExpressVPN, and are quite similar to their desktop counterparts.
+However, there are some features that are not available on Windows and Mac.
 NordVPN's Android app doesn't have a kill switch of its own.
 Therefore, you'll need to use the native always-on VPN setting.
 In contrast, you can't turn off the iOS kill switch.

 In the case of ExpressVPN, the Android version is superior to the iOS.
 It has split tunneling and a kill switch, two of the essential features.